 Traditionally, December is the month when the majority of FX professionals take some well-deserved time off.
-Fund Managers are avoiding any major market participation that could negatively impact annual return statistics; bank employees are trying to use up their remaining vacation time, and the overall spirit of holidays (Christmas, Hanukkah, Omisoka, Kwanzaa, and many others) makes December the perfect time to relax ahead of the January hype.
+Fund Managers are avoiding any major market participation that could negatively impact annual return statistics; bank employees are trying to use up their remaining vacation time, and the overall the spirit of holidays (Christmas, Hanukkah, Omisoka, Kwanzaa, and many others) makes December the perfect time to relax ahead of the January hype.

 Keeping up with this tradition, FX market participants are evaluating their business relationships and analyzing the return and quality of the services provided to them.
-Despite the common saying, “Better to work with the devil you know”, the year of 2016 has proved that, with proper research, millions of dollars could be saved, not mentioning your reputation.
+Despite the common saying, “better to work with the devil you know”, the year of 2016 has proved that, with proper research, millions of dollars could be saved, not mentioning your reputation.

-If you are a fund, forex broker, or bank, and have been working with one Liquidity Provider for some time, then perhaps look at some of these common reasons that could prompt you to consider a switch to another liquidity source.
+If you are a fund, forex broker, or bank, and have been working with one Liquidity Provider for some time, then perhaps look at some of these common reasons that could prompt you to consider a switch to another liquidity source:

 Reason 1: Cost

-Performance (average executable spread, slippage, rejection ratio) directly correlates with your commission/spread expenses.
+Performance (average executable spread, slippage, rejection ratio) is directly correlates to your commission/spread expenses.
 The easiest way to check the performance of your LP is to run daily or weekly execution reports for different currency pairs.
 While the majority of volume is going through in EURUSD and GBPUSD, it’s also worth checking the likes of spot Gold, Platinum, and some of the active crosses as well.

 Often, LPs mislead clients by providing streaming rates that are very attractive but which are not executable.
 Such rates might be good to show on your website, but they will be of no use to your dealing team or for STP execution.
 Please remember that you can overpay a lot in slippage and rejections without realizing it.